cpssd-students/cpssd.net/content/about.md

 type: 'root-page'
 ---
 # About CPSSD
-Computational Problem Solving and Software Development (CPSSD) is an undergraduate computing course in [Dublin City University][1] that requires applicants to have prior knowledge of programming.
+Computational Problem Solving and Software Development (CPSSD) was an undergraduate computing course in [Dublin City University][1] that requires applicants to have prior knowledge of programming.
 This means that students can save time re-learning the basisc, and jump straight into making some